-Over the next four years, the Agency will enhance the compliance assurance tool box in collaboration with its state, tribal, local, federal, and industry partners.
-For example, the E-Enterprise Web Portal will allow the states, tribes, regulated community, and EPA to transact business, such as permitting and reporting, and provide easy access to needed compliance assistance information.
-EPA will expand its compliance assistance work by continuing to partner with third-party organizations and federal agencies to support the 17 existing web-based, sector-specific compliance assistance centers and developing new centers.
-In general, an expanded and modernized compliance assurance tool box will enhance our ability to tailor compliance assurance approaches to the differing needs and challenges among states and regulated entities.
+Over the next five years, the Agency will look for cost-effective ways to enhance the compliance assurance tool box in collaboration with its state, tribal, local, federal, and industry partners.
+For example, the E-Enterprise Web Portal offers a platform or gateway for making shared services available to states, tribes, and EPA to transact business (e.g., e-permitting and reporting).
+It also provides information for the regulated community (e.g., compliance assistance information).
+Tools and services are designed to enhance efficiency, reduce burden on the regulated community, and improve environmental outcomes.
+EPA will expand its compliance assistance work by continuing to partner with third-party organizations and federal agencies to support the 17 existing web-based, sector-specific compliance assistance centers32 and developing new centers.
+In general, an expanded and modernized compliance assurance tool box will enhance EPA's ability to tailor compliance assurance approaches to the differing needs and challenges among states and regulated entities.
+EPA is also working closely with states and tribes to develop new compliance tools and approaches to make programs more effective and efficient in promoting compliance and remedying violations.
+Some of the